 - Proof of the belonging from the applicant in the protected Sephardic families of Spain, or of the direct ancestry of any Spanish citizen.

-- Fulfilment of charitable, cultural or economic activities that go in favour of Spanish institutions or citizens.
+- Fulfillment of charitable, cultural or economic activities that go in favor of Spanish institutions or citizens.
 All those contributions to activities that have the aim to spread and preserve the Sephardic culture will also be sufficient.

 - Any other circumstance that can demonstrate a clear belonging to Spain.

-We need to identify you: therefore a copy of your passport is the first thing you need to get.
+First of all, you need to identify yourself.
+Therefore a copy of your passport is the first thing you need to get.
 Also, the applicant must present a birth certificate, which must be legalized (apostilled) and translated into Spanish.

-As with all the other evidentiary documentation, all the foreign documents to be presented must be translated by an official translator process called transalting for legal equivalence.
+As with all the other evidentiary documentation, all the foreign documents to be presented must be translated by an official translator.
+This process is called translating for legal equivalence.

 Any other document that attests to your identity will be valid.